brauliobezerra/reference/src/patterns.md

 > &nbsp;&nbsp; &nbsp;&nbsp; [_Pattern_]&nbsp;( `,` [_Pattern_] )<sup>\*</sup> `,`<sup>?</sup>
 > &nbsp;&nbsp; | ([_Pattern_] `,`)<sup>\*</sup> `..` ( (`,` [_Pattern_])<sup>+</sup> `,`<sup>?</sup> )<sup>?</sup>

-TupleStruct patterns match tuple struct and anum values that match all criteria defined by its subpatterns.
+TupleStruct patterns match tuple struct and enum values that match all criteria defined by its subpatterns.
 They are also used to [destructure](destructuring) a tuple struct or enum value.